-Your medical team will talk to you about surgery, chemo, and radiation, but they might not talk about the other side of a diagnosis: the impact on your body image, your relationships, and your sense of self.
-These are the deeply personal challenges that aren’t found in a medical textbook.
-They are, however, found in the breast cancer stories young women share with one another—the honest, unfiltered accounts of learning to live in a body that feels different and redefining what “normal” means.
-This article addresses the whole experience, offering support for the emotional journey that happens outside the hospital walls.
+Your medical team will talk to you about surgery, chemo, and radiation.
+But what about the other side of a diagnosis?
+The impact on your body image, your relationships, and your sense of self.
+These are the deeply personal challenges you won’t find in a medical textbook.
+You will, however, find them in the honest young women with breast cancer stories shared with one another.
+For any young breast cancer survivor, connecting with these experiences is a critical part of healing.
+This article supports the whole journey—especially the emotional one that happens outside the hospital walls.

 View your personalized treatment plan in the Outcomes4Me app